opengisch/django-oapif/src/django_oapif/README.md

 This is probably still relatively far from a full OGC Services API implementation and currently only aims to support read-only view from QGIS.

 This app will at some point be factored out into a reusable Django library.

+## Releases

+Releases are made automatically from the CI whenever a tag in format `v*` is pushed.
+Please use semantic versionning for tagging releases.